-2.11 Extracted from CLG Live tables (and based upon Land Registry data) the average median house price in East Dorset in 2011 was £255,000 and £246,250 in Christchurch.
-With an 11.22 average house price/income ratio in 2012, East Dorset ranked as the 9th least affordable English Local Authority outside London and with a 9.95 ratio, Christchurch ranked 19th.
+2.11 Extracted from Department of Communities and Local Government (DCLG) Live tables (and based upon Land Registry data) the average median house price in East Dorset in 2011 was £255,000 and £246,250 in Christchurch.
+With an 11.22 average house price/income ratio in 2012, East Dorset ranked as the 9th least affordable English Local Authority outside London and with a 9.95 ratio, Christchurch ranked 19th (from a total of 294 English Local Authorities outside London).